-2. Rationale, Relevance, Reliability: This indicator is a reliable and meaningful measure of the performance of the state in meeting long range transportation goals.

-3. Use: This indicator will be used for computing the progress made in implementing the Plan.

-5. Data Source, Collection and Reporting: The source of the data is from DOTD employees and is measured annually and consistently with the most current data available.

-6. Calculation Methodology: There is no national standard for measuring implementation of a Statewide Transportation Plan.
-We measure the cumulative number of elements that have been completed.

-7. Scope: The indicator is disaggregated.

-8. Caveats: The indicator is a statewide measure and has no weaknesses.
+- 2. Rationale, Relevance, Reliability: This indicator is a reliable and meaningful measure of the performance of the state in meeting long range transportation goals. - 3.
+Use: This indicator will be used for computing the progress made in implementing the Plan. - 4.
+Clarity: The indicator clearly identifies what is being measured. - 5.
+Data Source, Collection and Reporting: The source of the data is from DOTD employees and is measured annually and consistently with the most current data available. - 6.
+Calculation Methodology: There is no national standard for measuring implementation of a Statewide Transportation Plan.
+We measure the cumulative number of elements that have been completed. - 7.
+Scope: The indicator is disaggregated. - 8.
+Caveats: The indicator is a statewide measure and has no weaknesses.

-9. Accuracy, Maintenance, Support: The indicator has been audited by the Office of the Legislative Auditor and there were no findings.

-10. Responsible Person: Statewide Planning Engineer
+- 9. Accuracy, Maintenance, Support: The indicator has been audited by the Office of the Legislative Auditor and there were no findings. - 10.
+Responsible Person: Statewide Planning Engineer - 11.
+Duplication of Effort: None.